escowles/escowles.github.io/about.md

 for the storage element of ucai, using an xml database for a sizeable (roughly 1.2 million documents, totalling around 5 gb) database.  looked at <a href="http://www.softwareag.com/tamino/">tamino</a>, <a href="http://www.teratext.com/">teratext</a>, <a href="http://xml.apache.org/xindice/">xindice</a>, and <a href="http://www.oracle.com/database/berkeley-db/index.html">db xml</a>.  eventually went with a directory structure of xml files and used <a href="http://lucene.apache.org/">lucene</a> for querying.

 ### e-reserves
-<a href="http://www.docutek.com/products/eres/index.html">docutek e-res</a> electronic reserves system.
+implementing the <a href="http://www.docutek.com/products/eres/index.html">docutek e-res</a> electronic reserves system.

 ### compass
 heavily-customized netscape compass search engine to search both local content (sage) and related pages spidered from external websites.